connecticus/spree-barcode-generator/README.md

  * Refactor the view so it has the calculator prettier
  * Being able to use promotions from this interface
  * Create a report with the information of the day sells
+ * Recover funcionality for add stock directly from pos

 Copyright (c) 2011 [Torsten Ruger], released under the New BSD License Copyright (c) 2013 [Enrique Alvarez (enrique at codecantor dot com)], released under the New BSD License